ooni/probe-cli/internal/tutorial/measure/chapter06/README.md

 	}
 ```

+Apart from that, this configuration is the same we have been providing
+previously when handshaking to TLS endpoints on port 443.

+### Creating a cookie jar

 The following is a new piece of code we have not
 encountered so far.
 It creates a new jar for cookies
 that prevents a domain from setting a cookie for an